estebarb/ion/README.md

 Ion is a small web framework for people in a hurry.
-Ion provides a fast trie based router (julienschmidt/httprouter), a integrated middleware support (justinas/alice), automatic context support (via gorilla/context) and some handful helpers.
+Ion provides a flexible router (gorilla/mux), a integrated middleware support (justinas/alice), automatic context support and some handful helpers.

 A short example: